Student Spotlight: Brian Peterson

 “Even with the stress of leaving my family and going overseas with a group of people who became my family and then being in a stressful environment, my military service allowed me to develop and form.
 It gave me quite a bit of life and world experience and personal tempering,” he said.
 “But I came into COD from overseas not happy with my world or my situation.
 I was a 28-year-old vet sitting next to 18-year-olds and high school grads.

-"Being at College of DuPage has been the greatest.
-It's more than bricks and sidewalks.
-The faculty, staff and students have made this a quality experience, and I encourage everyone to take advantage of what's here."
+“Being at College of DuPage has been the greatest.
+It’s more than bricks and sidewalks.
+The faculty, staff and students made it a quality experience, and I encourage everyone to take advantage of what’s here.”